-sh[1|2|3]add.uw rd, rs1, rs2
+'sh[1|2|3]add.uw rd, rs1, rs2'

-Increment the address field of cs2 by the unsigned word in rs1 shifted left by $n$ bit positions.
-Clear the tag if the resulting capability is unrepresentable or cs2 is sealed.
+Increment the address field of cs2 by the unsigned word in rs1 shifted left by n bit positions and write the result to cd.
+The tag bit of the output capability is 0 if cs2 did not have its tag set to 1, the incremented address is outside cs2's [Representable Range](#) or cs2 is sealed.